-Today, Carrie Oliver shares her thoughts on how making assumptions based on a negative perspective can impact intimacy in relationships.
+Today’s post is from Carrie Oliver, who passed away in 2007.
+She was the wife of iMOM Specialist Gary Oliver and shares her timeless thoughts on how making assumptions based on a negative perspective can impact intimacy in relationships.

 If I think that Gary is generally unkind, not gentle, thoughtless, and insensitive, then I will not believe that he has good things for me, I will not take criticism from him, and I will not want to go through conflict.
 Assuming the worst about our spouse can become a habit and can start soon after we marry.
 It can be as small as believing they do not love and care for us as much as they should.
 If they forget to take the trash out, it is because they are only thinking of themselves; if they are late without calling, they do not care enough to do so; if they do not want sex as much, it must be because they do not desire us as much as they used to.

 Some of these issues may need some attention and some of them may be true.
 But in Dr. John Gottman’s research, in our work with couples, and in our own marriage, we’ve found that thinking negatively about our spouse can become a habit and is a very strong barrier to creating safety and intimacy.
 Here’s how.

 When I think Gary does not think positively about me, then I do not want to trust him with my heart.
 In fact, I may spend much of my time defending my heart.
 This, with time, creates anger at him.
 Many of us do not realize that it is a choice to view our spouse positively.
 We can assume the best about our spouse until proven differently.
 An occupational hazard of being human is to think negatively about ourselves and others.
 As we choose to believe the best, we can make a powerful difference in the level of trust and intimacy we will experience in our relationships.

 As we choose to believe the best, we can make a powerful difference in the level of trust and intimacy we will experience in our relationships.